-&lt;sup>1 See the "Executive Compensation" section of our proxy statement for additional detail on our compensation program and for additional background on our Say on Pay Vote.
+1 See the "Executive Compensation" section of our proxy statement for additional detail on our compensation program and for additional background on our Say on Pay Vote.

-The following charts show actual performance for these metrics for the past three years, reflected as the achievement percentage of target:
+The following charts show actual performance for these metrics for the past three years, reflected as the achievement percentage of target?

 Long-term: For the Company's long-term incentive compensation ("LTIC") plan for our Named Executive Officers, the Compensation Committee determined for fiscal 2022 that one-third of the grant value would be awarded in time-based restricted stock units and the remaining two-thirds would be awarded in performance-based restricted stock units.
-The performance-based awards are based on shareholder value creation and relative total shareholder return
+The performance-based awards are based on shareholder value creation and relative total shareholder return metrics over a three-year measurement period, which we believe closely aligns the interests of our management with those of our shareholders.

-&lt;sup>2 The charts present the achievement percentages for these metrics at the consolidated Company level for the Named Executive Officers.
+2 The charts present the achievement percentages for these metrics at the consolidated Company level for the Named Executive Officers.
 As part of the annual compensation setting process, the Compensation Committee establishes payout curves for these achievement percentages to determine payout levels.
 These charts do not reflect achievement of these metrics at an underlying business unit level, which apply to certain of our Named Executive Officers as further explained in the proxy statement.
 In addition, beginning with awards made in fiscal 2021, the Company modified its historical "STIC IBT" measure by using an externally reported financial metric as the starting point for calculation.
 The "Adjusted IBT" measure is further explained in the proxy statement.
 The chart shows STIC IBT achievement for fiscal year 2020, and Adjusted IBT achievement for fiscal 2021 and 2022.